enkron/bakdf/README.md

 - Add a target as command line option and create a new field in the Config struct [V]
 - Implement tests [V]
+- If there is no command line args produce stderr [V]

 - Add command line args:
     1) arg should take a list of dotfiles like in .toml config